Skip to main content

 First, platelets release 10 Growth Factors that promote new tissue development.
 Second, they attract healing cells from the blood.
 Third, they produce a web-like scaffolding called fibrin that encourages new cells and tissues.
 A high number of platelets in the injury site promotes early recovery.

 PRP has been a popular treatment for spine, orthopedic, and sports-related injuries.
-It is also an outpatient procedure and completes within 45 minutes.
+It is also an outpatient procedure and is completed within 45 minutes.

 In cell-based therapies and PRP, the doctor uses live X-rays and ultrasounds to detect the exact location of the injury on your foot.
-Both therapies not only treat the pain in the foot but also treat its underlying cause, offering you long-lasting and more effective results than conservative care.
+Both therapies treat the pain in the foot and its underlying cause, offering long-lasting and more effective results than conservative care.